adamnstone/DigitalPortfolioWebsite/docs/stem/disability-forewarning-system/final-project-planning.md

 ![Final Project Sketch V2](../../assets/images/stem/disability-forewarning-system/final-project-sketch-v2.jpg)

-Some other potential ideas instead of the flip-up screen I discussed with [Dr. Fagan](https://mees.charlotte.edu/directory/terence-j-fagan) were a see-through LED screen that goes over the mirror and only turns on when activated and a bendable LED screen that is released down the driver-side door when the window is rolled down.
+I consulted with [Dr. Fagan](https://mees.charlotte.edu/directory/terence-j-fagan), a professor at UNC Charlotte, to brainstorm other potential ideas for the screen.
+We talked about a see-through LED screen that goes over the mirror and only turns on when activated, as well as a bendable LED screen that is released over the driver-side door when the window is rolled down.

-If I still have time after making the MVP, I'd also like to create a mobile app or website that lets users customize the message displayed because this technology could be used to help people with other conditions who may have difficulty communicating with law enforcement.
-Also, if possible I'd like to add some mechanism to the cup holder case that expands to fit a cup holder of any size.
-This is not necessary for the MVP, but I'd like to work on this if time permits.
+If I still had time during Fab Academy after making the Minimum Viable Product (MVP), I planned to create a mobile app or website that would allow users customize the message displayed on the screen to expand the technology to help people with other conditions who may have difficulty communicating with law enforcement.
+Also, if time permitted, I would try to add a mechanism to the cup holder case that expands to fit a cup holder of any size.

 ## Logic Flowchart